vanomark/Processor/README.md

 # Processor
-If you too weak, then we can't let you stand in our way
+ If you too weak to join us, then we can't let you stand in our way.
+Just think about it.